The Lake District in Cumbria derives its name from the 16 glacial lakes that are nestled among its fells, moors and green valleys.

 The area boasts some of the UK’s best and most dramatic scenery and is widely regarded as one of the country’s most beautiful destinations.

-Anyone who loves to explore the great outdoors has dreamed of visiting this The Lakes and there is nowhere better to lose oneself and be inspired by nature’s majesty.
+Anyone who loves to explore the great outdoors has dreamed of trekking in the Lake District and there is nowhere better to lose oneself and be inspired by nature’s majesty.

 1. Days Inn Kendal – Best On A Budget